garden-io/garden/docs/k8s-plugins/action-types/kubernetes.md

       spec:
         containers:
         - name: worker
-          image: ${actions.build.worker-image.outputs.deployment-image-id} # <--- Here we're referencing the output from the api-image module.
+          image: ${actions.build.worker-image.outputs.deployment-image-id} # <--- Here we're referencing the output from the api-image Build.
 This will also work in manifest files.
           # ...
 ```